Editorial Nuggets #17 – Jordan

 mustard polo shirt

-The polo shirt in question seen on Jinji.
+The polo in question seen on Jinji.

 Why the brand?

-I always take a look at the master Yasuto Kamoshita, the soul behind this almost eponymous brand and creative director of United Arrows .
+I always keep an eye on the master Yasuto Kamoshita, the soul behind this almost eponymous brand. and creative director of United Arrows .

 man short jacket studio espadrille